rodorad/platform-wiki-notes/Platform-Deployment-on-OpenStack.md

 * 1 domain (internal OK)
 * Ability to access the following domains (proxy OK)

 NOTE: _**Is it possible to automate all these checks with the openstack api?
-No instructions are given on how to find what versions im running.
+No instructions are given on how to find what versions i'm running.
 You might have situations where openstack installation was done by another team and DP2 installation is done by another like infra and dev team.**_

 ```
 *.amazonaws.com